 Promote and create opportunities to recruit indigenous women as teachers and education administration personnel, and for indigenous women and girls to participate in the design of school curricula; and

 Guarantee the right of indigenous peoples to revitalize, use, develop and transmit to future generations their histories, languages, oral traditions, philosophies, writing systems, and indigenous art.
+Institutionalize resource allocation in support for indigenous education, indigenous curriculum development and teacher training with indigenous knowledge holders and experts, appropriate vocational skills and alternative schools and institutions designed and managed by indigenous peoples.

 Right to work (articles 11 and 14)

 Indigenous women have limited access to decent, safe and adequately remunerated employment, which undermines their economic autonomy.
 Indigenous women are overrepresented in the agricultural sector, and in low-skilled, part-time, seasonal, low-paid or unpaid jobs, and home-based activities.
 A significant number of indigenous women and girls also engage in domestic work with low remuneration and in unsafe working conditions.
 Their overrepresentation in informal employment translates into weak income, benefits, and social protection.
 They also face discriminatory gender stereotypes and racial prejudice in the workplace, are prohibited to wear their traditional attire or to use their languages and subjected to gender-based violence, sexual harassment and unsafe working conditions.
+Trafficking among indigenous women and girls is rampant especially in the context of poverty.
+Lured into promises of jobs and income outside their communities.
 In some cases, their treatment amounts to forced labor or forms of slavery.
+There has been alarming reports of forced surrogacy where young indigenous women are lured from their villages to ‘baby factories’ without due consent nor compensation.
 States should create equal opportunities for indigenous women and girls to access the education and job skills training necessary to increase their employment prospects, and to facilitate their transition from the informal to the formal economy.
 States should promote entrepreneurship by ensuring equal access for indigenous women to loans and other forms of financial credit without collateral to enable them to create their own businesses.

+States should ensure that the forest resources and forest boundaries are protected and community managed with indigenous women having decision-making rights to their forests which are the main source of work, income and food security for them.
+States should recognize indigenous women’s knowledge of these resources in ways that allows them to build their livelihoods and businesses at decentralized levels.
+States should promote the new policies of renewable energy for decentralized use by indigenous women for their work at home and for livelihood and enterprises.

 The Committee recommends that States parties: